CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 So today I'm going to take you through my journey of trying to figure out a problem that I was blind to because of the visualizations I chose.
 You will see these lead me to wrong conclusions, that I then justify to myself, which will then lead to more wrong visualiaztions which will lead me to more wrong and eventually contradictory conclusions, until (finally!)
 I try a different, more basic, graph and realize what I've been doing wrong the whole time.

-And again to reiterate, I will do all of this bad thinking while still having a model that makes pretty accurate predictions.
+To reiterate, I will do all of this bad thinking while still having a model that makes pretty accurate predictions.
 I cannot stress this enough, for most of my time working with this dataset I had the completely wrong idea about what the data meant, its implications on the real world, and I was still using the computer to predict the average rating of a given board game to a pretty reliable degree.

 So, that said, are you ready to begin?